alexrutar/texnew-templates/README.md

 3. `defaults/macros.tex`
 4. `macros/*.tex` - any macro files included in the template, imported in the same order specified.
 5. A space for file-specific macros (user macros are placed here when updating a file).
+6. `formatting/*_constants.tex`, if it exists
-6. `formatting/*.tex`, whatever formatting file you specified
+7. `formatting/*.tex`, whatever formatting file you specified
-7. A space for the main document (document is placed here when updating).
+8. `contents/*.tex`, which specifies some pre-written component of the main document.
 As a general rule, I try to avoid importing anything in the formatting file to avoid conflict with user imports (notable exception: font packages).

 ## Including User Data